-Social-Economic Assessment 7.5
+7.5 Social-Economic Assessment

 AECOM prepared the Socio-Economic Impact Assessment Report for the proposed landfill expansion.
 The area surrounding the landfill site is primarily a mixture of larger rural residential lots with large areas of open space, outdoor recreation areas and industrial sites (contractor's yards, gravel and aggregate pits).
 Within 1 km there are approximately 177 homes, the majority of which are located on large plots and have been there for some time.
 The quiet, rural nature of the area was identified as a valuable asset by the people living in the community.
 The residents' survey showed that almost all local residents are satisfied with living in the community.
 The survey noted some landfill related issues in the community - notably odour, noise, bears and garbage on the roads and heavy vehicle traffic.
-There have only been an average of 10 annual complaints related to this site over the past ten years which supports the effectiveness of the environmental controls at the site.